 One psychologist from Yale suggested we write a whole new section on the “Science of Happiness,” and talk about the links between the great wisdom of the past and the new science.
 And so Pursuit-of-Happiness.org (POH) was born.

 We were hit by a tidal wave of goodwill.
 Over the last 12 years at least a hundred more volunteers, specializing in many fields such as psychology, psychiatry, secondary education and web design, joined.
 This website is a product of their hard work and sacrifice.

 In the early days we had no idea that POH was one of the first websites to talk about life skills and happiness.
 I didn’t quite realize that we live in a topsy-turvy world, a world in which education is mainly about gaining intellectual knowledge, status and money, not about leading happy, meaningful lives.
 This may seem especially strange if one recalls that Socrates and Confucius, the joint founders of modern education, devoted their lives to the idea that self-cultivation (ie social-emotional learning) lay at the heart of education.
-More than 2, 500 years later, the heart of education seems to have had a heart attack.

 The Pursuit of Happiness Project

 The Pursuit of Happiness Project is not a business.
 We are a nonprofit.
 We do not claim to have found the precise formula for human happiness.
 This claim would of course make it much easier for us to raise funds.
 We only claim that science is guiding us closer and closer to knowing the answer, and that we should make the scientific study of happiness and depression prevention a top priority.